-Our culture often does not allow us to take things at a pace that is suited to our individual development.
+Our culture often does not allow us to take things at a pace that is more suited to our individual development.
 This is most clearly seen in the school system, where great numbers must be herded through to what, stay on schedule?
 And those that cannot master that pace, or those that need to run faster, are only accommodated in the most rudimentary fashion.
-When behaviors are extraordinary, our culture feels compelled to label, medicate, squelch, or even isolate those who present them.
+When behaviors are extraordinary, our culture feels compelled to label, medicate, squelch, or even isolate those who present them (See resource below).
 We certainly don’t celebrate them!
 I always wonder at what would happen for students if they had a system that did truly let them bloom on their own schedule, or that promoted more acceptance of those outliers.
 There are a few isolated examples where this happens, such as the Harlem Children’s Zone, but it certainly is not the norm.
 And why is that?

 When things feel like they are moving out of sync for you, stop and ask yourself if you are meeting others’ expectations or your own.
-Ann Lamott has a way of cutting to the heart of such matters without mincing words: “Just today.
+Ann Lamott, the author, has a way of cutting to the heart of such matters without mincing words: “Just today.
 I have you, you have me.”
-And it could be that you need a shot of nature to bring the situation into focus.
-And a shot of nature accompanied by those who care for us the most is even better.
+And it could be that you need a shot of nature or some exposure to something greater than yourself, without absorbing feelings of inferiority in the process.
 Occasionally, it helps to see how insignificant our machinations are in the scheme of things.
 If you would like someone to act as a mirror for you, please contact me.

 Resource: Mentally Ill Persons in Corrections

 Leave a ReplyWant to join the discussion?